Customer journey maps

 What do they hope to achieve?

-The main objective of a journey map is to help us learn more about your customers by revealing and detailing their thoughts, desires, and frustrations at each interaction or touchpoint with your company.
+The main objective of a journey map is to help us learn more about your customers by revealing and detailing their thoughts, desires, motivations, and frustrations at each interaction or touchpoint with your company.
 Too often, companies fail to bring in the customer’s perspective, choosing instead to focus on the business’s process.
 At How Might We, we make getting to know your customers a priority and through customer research, interviews and usability testing, bringing relevant insights into the journey mapping process.

 How do you make them meaningful?